WMRamadan/django-product-review-app/README.md

 ## Requirements

 - python 3.8.1
-- django 3.0.3
+- pip
-- sqlite 3.24.0
+- conda

 ## Setup

-Navigate to project folder and run the following to start the virtual environment:
+Navigate to project folder and run the following to install the requirements:

-    source bin/activate
+    conda env create -f environment.yaml

-Inside the project folder run the following command to install all requirements:
+Inside the project folder run the following command to activate the environment:

-    pip3 install -r requirements.txt
+    conda activate django-product-review-app

 Navigate to the src/ folder inside the project folder and run the following command: